Six held for attempt to swindle money from AP CM's relief fund | Law-Order

 Six held for attempt to swindle money from AP CM's relief fund

-ix people from Dakshina Kannada district for attempting to swindle crores of rupees from the AP Chief Minister's Relief Fund (CMRF) using fake cheques.
-Sources said the fraudsters created fake cheques resembling real ones and tried to deposit in the bank.
+Six people from Dakshina Kannada district have been arrested for attempting to swindle crores of rupees from the AP Chief Minister's Relief Fund (CMRF) using fake cheques, police sources said on Wednesday.
+The fraudsters created fake cheques resembling real ones and tried to deposit it in the bank.

 One of the accused had allegedly tried to deposit a Rs 52 crore cheque at State Bank of India in Moodbidri here.
 The bank officials, who grew suspicious, contacted officials in Andhra Pradesh and learnt about the scam, following which the transaction was stopped.